 Prize of the German Historical Institute London

-The Prize of the German Historical Institute London is awarded annually for an outstanding Ph.D. thesis on German history (submitted to a British or Irish university), British history (submitted to a German university), Anglo-German relations, or an Anglo-German comparative topic.
+The Prize of the German Historical Institute London is awarded annually for an outstanding Ph.D. thesis on German history (submitted to a British or Irish university), British history or the history of the British Empire (submitted to a German university), Anglo-German relations, or an Anglo-German comparative topic.
 The Prize is 1,000 Euros.

 To be eligible a thesis must have been submitted to a British, Irish or German university after 30 June 2014.
 To apply, send one copy of the thesis with

 - a declaration that the author will allow it to be considered for publication in the Institute's German-language series, and that the work will not be published before the judges have reached a final decision,

 to reach the Director of the German Historical Institute London, 17 Bloomsbury Square, London WC1A 2NJ, by 31 July 2015.

 The Prize will be presented on the occasion of the Institute's Annual Lecture on 13 November 2015.

 The winner of the 2014 Prize is Chris Knowles (King's College London) for Winning the Peace: The British in Occupied Germany, 1945-1948.

 Helen Whatmore in 2013 for On co-existence with a KZ: Bystanders and Concentration Camps in Western Europe 1938-2005 submitted to University College London.

 David Motadel in 2011 for Germany’s Policy towards Islam, 1941-1945 submitted to the University of Cambridge.